-- □ Enter the system name and number from the drop-down menu. - □ Enter a detailed description of the problem including date of onset (best estimate of year is acceptable). - □ Indicate whether the problem is current.
+Enter the system name and number from the drop, down many ч Enter the system name and number from the drop-down menu.
+Enter a detailed description of the problem including date of onset (best estimate of year is acceptable).
+Indicate whether the problem is current.
 If the problem is current, indicate whether it is medically stable (this applies to all systems except Alcohol Abuse, Drug Abuse, and Smoking).